segmentio/segment-docs/src/connections/destinations/catalog/actions-ripe-cloud/index.md

 [Ripe](https://www.getripe.com/){:target="_blank"} is a sales conversion tool that enables B2B revenue teams to surface and meet their best leads at the best possible time - when they are using your product.

-The Ripe Segment integration is an [Actions-based Destination in cloud mode](https://segment.com/docs/connections/destinations/#connection-modes) that lets you send your product events data to Ripe.
+The Ripe Segment integration is an [Actions Destination in cloud mode](/docs/connections/destinations/#connection-modes) that lets you send your product events data to Ripe.

 Ripe maintains this destination.
 For any issues with the destination, [contact the Ripe team](mailto:support@getripe.com).